 Mohammad Uz-Zaman is a private client trust and estate planning consultant who holds accreditations across regulated financial advice and estate planning.
-He holds a BSc (Hons) in Psychology & Sociology and an MA in Islamic Studies.
-He is also a member of the Society of Trusts Estate Practitioners, holding the STEP Advanced Will Writing Certificate.
-He also adjudicates on pension complaints for the Financial Ombudsman Service.
+He holds holds graduate and postgraduate qualifications and is also an associate member of the Society of Trusts Estate Practitioners (STEP).

 If you’d like some advice about your circumstances, submit an enquiry via the form below or book a call via our Calendly widget.